oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

   This will:

   - Set up the operator and a namespace for the domain.
-  - Download a WebLogic Deploy Tool ZIP installation.
+  - Download a WebLogic Deploy Tool ZIP file installation.
   - Deploy a domain _without_ auxiliary images.

 - Second, shut down the domain and wait for its pods to exit.